Data Import/Export

 Encoding requirements: UTF-8 encoding

-Format features: Similar to the JSON Lines format, each line contains one JSON object
+Format characteristics: Similar to JSON Lines format, with one JSON object per line

 {"_id": "user_001", "name": "Zhang San", "age": 25, "email": "zhang@example.com"}